-The Parish collects food for the Haywards Heath foodbank and donations can be left in the container in the porch of the Parish Office or in the baskets which are put out before the Vigil and 9.30 am Masses at the Abbey and the 11.30 am Mass at St Dunstan’s.
+The Parish collects donations of non-perishable food for the Crawley SVP and the Haywards Heath foodbank.
+Donations can be left in the container in the porch of the Parish Office or in the baskets which are put out before the Vigil and 9.30 am Masses at the Abbey and the 11.30 am Mass at St Dunstan’s.

-The Crawley Interfaith Network serves food to 25-30 homeless people every eight weeks at the Friary in Crawley.
+The Crawley Interfaith Network (CIFN) serves food to 25-30 homeless people every eight weeks at the Friary in Crawley.
 They would be delighted to have help from Worth Abbey parishioners.
 Members of the Hindu Temple bring along delicious curries and rice which are very popular.
 There are lots of jobs to do setting up, serving and washing up and chatting to the customers.
 It is very enjoyable and there is a good atmosphere.
-If you would like to get involved please contact Fr Paul on 01342 710313 or firstname.lastname@example.org
+CIFN will be serving lunch on the following Sundays in 2018: 28th January, 25th March, 27th May, 22nd July, 23rd September and 25th November.
+If you would like to get involved please contact Ash on 07833252551 or email@example.com or Fr Paul on 01342 710313 or firstname.lastname@example.org

 Outreach Peru is the development fund of Worth Abbey for Peru.
 It supports a range of health and social welfare projects in Lima and other parts of Peru.
 Click on the logo for details of the projects and ways in which you can support them.